guardian/panopticon/README.md

+# Running the project locally
+- Clone the repo
+- `cd panopticon`
+- `./sbt run`
+- The React frontend running on port 3000 will open automatically in the browser.

-# Scala Play React-Typescript Starter
+## Scala Play React-Typescript Starter

 This starter was built based on Yohan Gomez's [React with Play Framework 2.7.x blogpost tutorial](https://blog.usejournal.com/react-with-play-framework-2-6-x-a6e15c0b7bd)